The weak commutativity construction for Lie algebras: Acknowledgements

 \section{Acknowledgements}

 The author would like to thank D. H. Kochloukova and C. Martínez-Pérez for the guidance of this work.
+He also thanks the referee for the nice suggestions.
 The author is supported by grants 2015/22064-6 and 2016/24778-9, from S\~{a}o Paulo Research Foundation (FAPESP).